 The Abyssinian Meeting House: Maine's Untold African American Heritage

-150 years ago, ships anchored and runaway slaves hurriedly disembarked on the Maine State Pier.
+150 years ago, ships anchored and runaway enslaved people hurriedly disembarked on the Maine State Pier.
 They covertly walked up India Street onto Newbury Street to the Abyssinian Meeting House in search of help.
 There, in this humble house of worship, they found it.

 The Abyssinian: where William Lloyd Garrison and, locals think, Frederick Douglass gave impassioned speeches while members of the congregation helped those on the Underground Railroad find their way to Canada—and freedom.